 Dynomite Burgers are a creation of chef Zack Bruell, who by day is a chef for five fine dining restaurants in Cleveland.
 And yes, it was his idea to use Jimmie Walker’s catchphrase.

 That’s just three selections at Progressive Field food; the place is full of great Cleveland eateries like Barrio, Sweet Moses, Great Lakes Brewing and a fine selection of craft brews too.
-Take your time deciding.
+Read about the menu beforehand and think ahead.

 FREE PDF for traveling baseball fans!
 (That would be you.)

 Do you love to visit ballparks and see live baseball?
 Subscribe to the Ballpark E-Guides e-mail newsletter today, and fill your scorecard with useful and entertaining info about your favorite ballparks, money-saving “tips of the week” for frugal fans, and of course, specials on the incredibly informative Ballpark E-Guides!